padawin/site/src/articles/git-hooks-template.md

 ## Git hooks templates

-Hooks in Git are scripts executed at specific moments (eg. Before or after committing).
-A complete explanation about how them can be found by running:
+Hooks in Git are scripts executed at specific moments (e.g. before or after committing).
+A complete explanation about how to use them can be found by
+running:

 	git help hooks